 - Publication and dissemination of research to inform schools about the effectiveness and impact of our work and best practices.

 Grant Opportunities for Schools

-Bullying threatens young people's well-being .
-It can result in physical injuries, social and emotional difficulties, and academic problems.
-The harmful effects of bullying are frequently felt by others, including friends and family.
-Not only does it hurt an individual, it can hurt the overall health and safety of our schools, neighborhoods, and society.
-Research is continually developing that helps us to better understand bullying and prevent it before it starts.
+Research is still developing that helps us to better understand and prevent bullying before it starts.
+Bullying can result in physical injuries, social and emotional difficulties, and academic problems.
+The harmful effects of bullying are frequently felt by others, including friends and families, and can hurt the overall health and safety of schools, neighborhoods, and society.

 Child Injury Prevention